Endava/cats/README.md

 This will output a `cats.jar` file in the current directory.
 The file is an executable JAR that will run in Linux environments.
 Just run `chmod +x cats.jar` to make the file executable.

 # Available commands
-To list all available commands, run:
+To list all available commands, run CATS with no arguments:
-`./cats.jar commands`
+`./cats.jar`

 Other ways to get help from the CATS command are as follows: